 344 pages; coloured photographs and maps

-Or buy from most booksellers retail.
+Available from Amazon or buy from most booksellers retail.